 We are fortunate in PT to have well prepared, high energy faculty as well as tremendous resources on campus that provide a variety of unique learning opportunities for our students.
 Some of the unique resources we have on campus include:

 Hippotherapy is a physical therapy treatment strategy used at Arkansas State University that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes.
 All hippotherapy sessions occur on the campus of Arkansas State University at the Equine Center.
 Students who are currently in the Physical Therapy or Physical Therapist Assistant programs have the opportunity to interact and participate in actual hippotherapy sessions on patients currently involved in research endeavors with trained faculty members.
-For more information, contact Dr. Roy Aldridge.
+For more information, contact Farley Schweighart.

 Beck PRIDE Center